Summary:

 Lovell hears similar stories when discussing issues at Trans in Action, which serves transgender runaway and homeless youth.
 She empowers young people by giving them a sense of knowledge and educating them about trans history, engaging them in issues that the trans community suffers from.
 Previous Trans In Action meetings have discussed issues such as “LGBT rights, activism, queer history, trans history, sex and relationships.”

-Recent reports of transgender women show a trend of discrimination in America and across the Atlantic.
 On March 19, 2013, a transgender schoolteacher named Lucy Meadows was found dead in her apartment in Lancashire, United Kingdom, according to the Huffington Post.
 The Post said it was believed that Meadows committed suicide after a column had been written about her and the “negative effects a transgender teacher might have on students.”
 The director of TransMedia Watch told The Guardian, a British newspaper, “We know that Lucy suffered a huge amount of harassment by the press.”
 The result was a petition calling on the resignation of Richard Littlejohn, the writer of the article in question.

 Meadows